maxineattobrah/portfolio/final_project_part_2_maxineattobrah.md

 ## Target audience
 > Include your approach to identifying representative individuals, and who you hope to reach with your story.

-My target audience are people who are interested in reselling sneakers as an additional source income.
-I am a sneakerhead and I have friends who are sneakerheads as well so I plan on interviewing them.
+My target audience are sneakerheads who are interested in reselling sneakers.

+My approach to identifying representatives is my reaching within my network.
+I am a sneakerhead and I have friends who are sneakerheads as well so I plan on interviewing some of them.

 I also want to get opinions from people in the general public because I want this guide to be clear for anyone who is interested in considering sneaker reselling as an option of income.

 ## Interview script